robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 SUMMARY: creatures with lifelink don’t gain their controller any life if there is nothing for them to damage

-THINK ABOUT THIS WHEN: you have creatures with sacrifice abilities, and your opponent benefits from messing with them
+THINK ABOUT THIS WHEN: you have creatures with sacrifice abilities, and your opponent benefits from it being alive

 ## First strike can trump deathtouch